k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 K2View’s auditing capability is now available to K2Cloud SaaS customers.
 This feature offers detailed visibility into user and system activity across Fabric.

+ > Requires: Fabric 8.3 or later to enable this feature.

 Note: Customers using self-hosted K2Cloud environments are not eligible for this capability.

 ## When to Enable Auditing in Production